Code-Institute-Submissions/GMontaque-hangman-game/README.md

   **404 Page**
   ![homepage validator results](assets/img/page404-validator-html.PNG)

-- When testing my CSS as you can see from the below image there are no errors
+- When testing the CSS on ym webiste there are no errors

-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator)
+  - Result from the CSS validator [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator)

   ![CSS validator results](assets/img/css-validator-result.PNG)